nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 that support [forward and backward compatibility](https://docs.confluent.io/current/avro.html).

-When using the computation pattern the record is always a `org.nuxeo.lib.stream.computation.Record` that contains the following information:
+When using the Computation pattern the record is always of type `org.nuxeo.lib.stream.computation.Record` that contains the following information:
 - `key`: a string that can be used to assign a Log partition
 - `data`: an array of bytes
 - `watermark`: an extended timestamp with a sequence
 - `flagAsByte`: a byte representing 8 flags

-The Avro schema for the computation record is:
+The default codec for the computation record is `avro` (this can be changed by configuration), with the following schema:
 ```json
 {
   "name": "Record",